microsoft/playwright/docs/src/test-snapshots-js.md

 npx playwright test --update-snapshots
 ```

-> Note that `snapshotName` also accepts an array of path segments to the snapshot file such as `await expect(page).toHaveScreenshot(['relative', 'path', 'to', 'snapshot.png'])`.
+> Note that `snapshotName` also accepts an array of path segments to the snapshot file such as `expect().toMatchSnapshot(['relative', 'path', 'to', 'snapshot.png'])`.
 > However, this path must stay within the snapshots directory for each test file (i.e. `a.spec.js-snapshots`), otherwise it will throw.

-Playwright Test uses the [pixelmatch](https://github.com/mapbox/pixelmatch) library.
-You can [pass various options](./test-assertions#expectpageorlocatortohavescreenshot-options) to modify its behavior:
+You can pass various options to modify image comparison behavior - see [`method: ScreenshotAssertions.toMatchSnapshot`]:

 ```js js-flavor=js
 // example.spec.js